 If you’re fresh into the PhD, this course is there to help you getting started with writing your research proposal.
 In four interactive sessions we touch on different aspects relevant to formulating your research problem, translating it to research questions and thinking about your research approach.
 You will also meet with other participants in peer consultation sessions to jointly discuss and reflect on your progress and provide each other with feedback.
 One of the course coordinators can be present at these sessions as a coach, to provide support from their expertise as social scientist.

 This course contributes to the process of proposal writing during the start of your PhD project.
 It supports writing a proposal to convey your ideas and convince others that these are interesting, coherent and that you have a logical point of view.
 Assignments require you to work on your own project proposal.

 Topics in the course are:

-Please be aware that the previous course Research Methodology: From topic to proposal has been redesigned and split into this course which helps you get started on proposal writing, and a course that goes more in-depth into Research Methodology (which is under development).
+Please be aware that the previous course Research Methodology: From topic to proposal has been redesigned and split into this course which helps you get started on proposal writing, and a course that goes more in-depth into Research Methodology.